Aspiriant LLC Sells 161 Shares of PayPal Holdings, Inc. (NASDAQ:PYPL)

 PayPal Stock Up 2.1 %

-PayPal (NASDAQ:PYPL – Get Rating) last announced its earnings results on Thursday, February 9th.
-The credit services provider reported $1.24 earnings per share for the quarter, topping analysts’ consensus estimates of $1.20 by $0.04.
-The company had revenue of $7.38 billion for the quarter, compared to analyst estimates of $7.39 billion.
+PayPal (NASDAQ:PYPL – Get Rating) last released its quarterly earnings data on Thursday, February 9th.
+The credit services provider reported $1.24 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.20 by $0.04.
 PayPal had a return on equity of 17.48% and a net margin of 8.79%.
-The firm’s quarterly revenue was up 6.7% compared to the same quarter last year.
-During the same quarter last year, the company earned $0.92 earnings per share.
-As a group, equities analysts predict that PayPal Holdings, Inc. will post 3.82 EPS for the current year.
+The business had revenue of $7.38 billion for the quarter, compared to analysts’ expectations of $7.39 billion.
+During the same period in the previous year, the business posted $0.92 earnings per share.
+PayPal’s quarterly revenue was up 6.7% on a year-over-year basis.
+On average, equities analysts predict that PayPal Holdings, Inc. will post 3.82 EPS for the current year.

 PayPal Holdings, Inc engages in the development of technology platforms for digital payments.
 Its solutions include PayPal, PayPal Credit, Braintree, Venmo, Xoom, and Paydiant products.
 It manages a two-sided proprietary global technology platform that links customers, which consist of both merchants and consumers, to facilitate the processing of payment transactions.